A Call for Ekphrastic Writing for Ecotopia: A Speculative Visual Art and Creative Writing Collaboration

 OUR AESTHETIC: Harpur Palate has no restrictions on subject matter or form.
 Quite simply, send us your highest quality short stories, flash fiction, poetry, and creative nonfiction.
-In order to get an idea of what we are looking for, we encourage potential submitters to peruse our online issues or purchase a print back issue.
+In order to get an idea of what we are looking for, we encourage potential submitters to peruse our online issues or view our online archive, hosted by the Online Repository at Binghamton (ORB).

 HOW TO SUBMIT: We accept online submissions through Submittable.
 Simultaneous submissions are permitted, but please notify us if your work is accepted elsewhere.
-Contest entries should leave identifying information off the file.
 We cannot accept submissions from current Binghamton University students, faculty, staff, or recent alumni.

 CREATIVE NONFICTION: Creative nonfiction submissions should be no longer than 5,500 words.
 Flash essays cannot exceed 1,000 words each.
 Please send no more than one CNF submission per reading period, either as a single essay or up to three flash essays.
 We prefer narrative nonfiction from diverse voices, and welcome hybrid and experimental forms.
 Simultaneous submissions are accepted, but please notify us immediately should your work be accepted elsewhere.